Tuesday, January 31, 2023

 • Gateway Service endpoint will configure internal MS.

-• Client can call multiple MS through Single endpoints.
+• The client can call multiple MS through Single endpoints.

 • No impacts if any changes to any behind MS

-• It aggregates multiple Individual MS (internal MS) into a single request to client.
+• It aggregates multiple Individual MS (internal MS) into a single request to the client.

-o In this case for one use case client needs to perform multiple calls to different MS to build the response.
+o Client needs to perform multiple calls to different MS to build the response.

-o Aggregate patterns do the orchestration of MS response into Single output and based on client request it send the response back to Client.
+o Aggregate patterns orchestrate the orchestration of MS response into a single output, and based on the client request, it sends the response back to the client.

 • Gateway Service endpoint will configure internal web services.